When Ormonde Jayne announced the launch of La Route de la Soie collection, I silently exclamed: Finally someone did it!

 The odorant, juicy and sweet berries, the softest pale suede, milkiness and iris with buttery, woody and powdery facets create an atmosphere of whispering softness, glossy lips, plush skin, and sweet, creamy, milky indulgence and reassuring warmth – almost an atmosphere and the scenery for some modern version of One Thousand and One Nights tale.

-Infused with nutty woodiness, and joined with berries and vanilla, the milkiness evoke a dessert (a pannacotta, maybe?), but Byzance escapes the trap of fully entering the gourmand territory.
-Warm, buttery milkiness is also wrapped around slightly powdery iris evoking nurtured refinement and the warmed up skin, However, the association to a sophisticated cosmetics is playfully contrasted with more profane berry lip-gloss touch.
-Finally, dry, firm, and refined suede juxtaposed to milky-berry sweetness and plush, iris brings vivid, enveloping warmth.
+Infused with nutty woodiness, and joined with berries and vanilla, the milkiness evokes a dessert (a pannacotta, maybe?), but Byzance escapes the trap of fully entering the gourmand territory.
+Warm, buttery milkiness is also wrapped around a slightly powdery iris evoking nurtured refinement and warmed-up skin, However, the association to sophisticated cosmetics is playfully contrasted with more profane berry lip-gloss touch.
+Finally, dry, firm, and refined suede juxtaposed to milky berry sweetness and plush, iris brings vivid, enveloping warmth.

-A plentifulness of lactons enriches Byzance all the way from the top to the bottom: trough the milkiness, in a beautifully crafted way, everything is cross-matched and perfectly balanced, and Byzance – a truly complex and captivating creation – smells enveloping, refined and playful, instantly approachable and intimate.
+A plentifulness of lactones enriches Byzance all the way from the top to the bottom: through the milkiness, in a beautifully crafted way, everything is cross-matched and perfectly balanced, and Byzance – a truly complex and captivating creation – smells enveloping, refined and playful, instantly approachable and intimate.

 Blackcurrant Buds / Milky Accord / Pink Berries, White Wood / Wood of Cashmere / Iris Butter, Moss, Suede, Madagascar Vanilla, Balsamic Accord